PioterAndrzejewski/topo-mobile/README.md

 2d rock view is rendered with Skia on fully scallable view, which allows to zoom and view details in the photo.

-3d rock view is rendered via web-view - you can see it separated [here](https://3d.wspinapp.pl/95fad41d-e6be-4aa4-81c2-686b084ca8a8).
+3d rock view is rendered via web-view - you can see it separated [here](https://3d.wspinapp.pl/95fad41d-e6be-4aa4-81c2-686b084ca8a8) (just give the backend a minute to wake up to serve you the model file).
 The model view is communicating with RN App via messages events.

  ### Auth module - login, register etc